 Oregon is one of the top relocation destinations in the country, but everyone has a slightly different reason for making the move here.
 Maybe the unique culture of places like Portland and Eugene appeals to you, or maybe it’s the easy access to the great outdoors.
 But if you’re moving to Oregon with kids, you’ll definitely have your own unique considerations.

 When people think of Oregon, the first thing that usually comes to mind is nature.
 From forests, mountains, rivers, lakes, and deserts to some of the finest public beaches you’ll find anywhere, Oregon has it all.
-We live in a world that’s becoming increasingly disconnected from nature, and it’s more important than ever for kids to grow up hiking, camping, swimming, and climbing.
+It’s important now more than ever for kids to grow up hiking, camping, swimming, and climbing.

 Needless to say though, summer vacation only lasts a couple of months out of the year.
 The rest of the time, your kids will need opportunities to play, learn, and grow inside the city limits of whatever community you’re moving to.

 In the most basic sense, “family-friendly” means easy access to schools, parks, extracurricular activities, and of course other kids.
-In many parts of the country, the days when children would roam around the neighborhood playing outside with other kids are sadly coming to an end.
-But this idyllic vision of youth is still alive and well featuring many Oregon communities, including both Bend and Eugene.
+In many parts of the country, the days when children would roam around the neighborhood playing outside with other kids are coming to an end.
+But that vision of childhood is still alive and well featuring many Oregon communities, including both Bend and Eugene.

 So, What Makes Bend and Eugene Great Places for Kids?